Advocacy Frequently Asked Questions

 Who decides where the PAC money goes? –

 The PAC is governed by a Board of Trustees.
-Some serve by virtue of their elected NCAJ position and the rest are chosen by the NCAJ Board of Governors or the PAC Trustees.
+Some serve by virtue of their elected NCAJ position and some are chosen by the NCAJ Board of Governors or the PAC Trustees.